Due diligence in the BC Public Service

-- Reasonably practicable - the standard is a reasonable and prudent person, acting with common sense and taking reasonable care.
-It is a higher standard than simply "the average person"
+- Reasonably practicable: the standard is a reasonable and prudent person, acting with common sense and taking reasonable care.
+It is a higher standard than 'the average person'

-- Degree of risk - the approach chosen to carry out a task depends on the degree of risk.
+- Degree of risk: the approach chosen to carry out a task depends on the degree of risk.
 The higher the risk, the greater the safety measures

 - Establish a safety program that identifies hazards and assesses and manages their risks.
 The plan should reduce the likelihood of the hazards causing harm

 - Monitor and evaluate the program's effectiveness.
 A process must be in place for staff to do this regularly.
 For help, use the JOHSC Annual Evaluation Tool (DOCX, 150KB)